History of Jharkhand: Post-independence

 Samresh Singh and Rudra Pratap Sarangi were prominent leaders who organised several rallies to form a separate state Vananchal.

 The Centre government formed a Committee on the Jharkhand Matter in 1989.
 It stressed the need for greater allocation of the development funds for the area.
-JMM was contended with greater representation but AJSU stuck to it's original demand of separate state.
-Due to differences, these parties parted away from each other.
+JMM was contended with greater representation but AJSU stuck to its original demand of separate state.
+Due to differences, these parties parted from each other.

 To pressurize the government to concede a separate state, AJSU introduced elements of violence in the movement and called for a complete boycott of the elections.On the other hand, JMM contested and won the elections.
 Jharkhand Area Autonomous Council (JAAC) Bill passed in Bihar legislative assembly in December 1994.
 JAAC was given the charge of 40 subjects including agriculture, rural health, public work, public health, and minerals.
 JAAC had the power to recommend legislation to the Assembly and to frame bylaws and regulations.

 In 1998, the Union government decided to send the Bill concerning formation of Jharkhand State to Bihar Legislative Assembly to which Lalu Prasad Yadav had famously remarked –“The state would be divided over my dead body”.
 BJP, JMM, AJSU, Congress, a total of 16 political parties came together on one platform and formed 'All Party Separate State Formation Committee' to start the movement.
 The voting on Jharkhand Act was to be done on 21 September 1998 in Bihar legislation.
 On that day JMM and AJSU called for Jharkhand Bandh and organised a protest march.